daviddobbie/rocketProject2017/Rocket Modelling/readme.md

-# Rocket Modellin
+# Rocket Modelling
-## Purpose
-This section contains the models used to design the rocket and simulate its behaviour.
 ## Open Rocket

-## Future Work
+All the rocket designs were modelled with the OpenRocket software.
+This was done to simulate each designs performance when launched